 About

-I have a bachelor’s degree in Communications and Fine Arts from the University of Pennsylvania and a master’s degree in Development Economics from The Fletcher School at Tufts University.
-I attended the Athena Standards Residency in Athens, Greece and received agrant from the DC Commission on the Arts and Humanities.
-My work has been published in the books Empowering Women through Painting—Jordan and Cutting Edges: Contemporary Collage by Gestalten.
-In addition to numerous group shows, Imagination of Salvation: Actions on the Land was exhibited in solo shows at the IA&A at Hillyer Gallery and The Wilson Center, both in Washington, DC.
+I hold a bachelor’s degree in Communications and Fine Arts from the University of Pennsylvania and a master’s degree in Development Economics from The Fletcher School at Tufts University.
+I was awarded a grant from the DC Commission on the Arts and Humanities and participated in the Athena Standards Residency in Athens, Greece.
+My work has been published in Empowering Women through Painting—Jordan and Cutting Edges: Contemporary Collage (Gestalten).
+In addition to numerous group exhibitions, my project Imagination of Salvation: Actions on the Land was shown in solo exhibitions at IA&A at Hillyer and The Wilson Center in Washington, DC.